 Field-hunting tip

-Look in alkaline igneous rocks, specifically in nepheline syenite pegmatites country — that is the host setting where amicite typically forms.
+Look in alkaline igneous rocks, specifically in nepheline syenite pegmatites country, the host setting where amicite typically forms.
 If you start seeing natrolite, analcime, tetranatrolite in float, you are in the right ground.
 Field specimens usually show a pseudo-tetragonal dipyramidal crystals habit, so train your eye for that shape before scanning the outcrop.